ibm-cloud-docs/activity-tracker/cloud_services.md

 # Cloud services
 {: #cloud_services}

-Use the {{site.data.keyword.at_full}} service to monitor user-initiated activities that change the state of any of the following services in {{site.data.keyword.cloud_notm}}.
+Use the {{site.data.keyword.at_full}} service to monitor user-initiated activities that change the state of any of the following services in the {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

 ## Analytics services